vkhodygo/csv-parsers-comparison/README.md

 # Comparaison across Java 6, 7 and 8

+At the beginning I could not reproduce the results from the orignal benchmark.
+I decided to try on java 8 and got very different result from java 7.
+SimpleFlatMapper version 0.9.11 saw a performance degradation like JCsv linked to the TieredCompilation being enable by default on java 8.
+I change the code in 0.9.12 to use smaller method and manage to get better performance across the board.
+The original benchmark was run against java 6, which gives very different result too.

 Us per op, the lower the better.
 Read full file.

 |Parser|Java 6|Java 7|Java 8